Viha123/quakece/Notes.md

 - move generation will be done using the mailbox method (because that seems simplest):
 - represent this as a 1 d array instead of 2d array
 - i am doing a square centric representation of the board.
+## Move generator must:
+- take a chess position as input and return the list of all the legal moves as output.
+  - first generate all psuedo legal moves
+  - then check if move is legal